Doctor's Orders: Learn Label Lingo

 Hydrogenated: If you see the word hydrogenated or partially hydrogenated followed by any kind of oil or fat, there is trans fat in that product.
 Even if the nutrition label lists 0 grams of trans fat, as long as the amount is less than 0.5 grams per serving, the company can list 0 grams on the label, even if it only has 0.499999 grams.

 High fructose corn syrup: Do I even need to explain this one?
 I will, just in case the corn refiner association's despicable ads had you wondering.
-It's true that regular sugar is about 50% fructose and HFCS is about 55%.
+It's true that regular sugar is about 50 percent fructose, and HFCS is about 55 percent.
 Not much difference, right?
 Wrong!
 Fructose is the problem, as I have explained elsewhere.
 So increasing it even slightly is a bad idea.
 Another problem with HFCS is the fact that the chemical processing steps they use sometimes leach mercury into the HFCS.
-One study reported that 50% of foods that contained HFCS were contaminated with mercury.
+One study reported that 50 percent of foods that contained HFCS were contaminated with mercury.
 Bad news!